Dasaii/dasaii.github.io/about/index.md

 #### The early days
 I've always been obsessed with games and technology, but it was getting access to the internet that made me realise that I could not just play games, but I could make them too.
 Online I met other enterprising teens who wanted to make games, forming a community where we'd share our ideas, creations and ultimately all our failures!

 As we grew up our projects got more ambitious and one of those projects grew into [Lasuni](/work/lasuni).
-With my internet friends [Jason Bryan](https://www.instagram.com/travelistlife) and [Amber Discko](https://twitter.com/amberdiscko): we designed, shipped, marketed and build an online community.
+With my internet friends [Jason Bryan](https://www.instagram.com/travelistlife) and [Amber Discko](https://twitter.com/amberdiscko): we designed, shipped, marketed and built an online community.
 We managed to grow a highly engaged audience, and it helped me to fund my Computer Science degree without any student loans.

 Lasuni taught me a lot, but it also taught me how much I didn't know.
 I had the creative bug, and wanted to learn as much as I could from actual professionals - that's when I found Mind Candy.

 #### Mind Candy
 While on holiday in the US, I created a [hand-crafted application to Mind Candy](/work/moshi-monsters) and emailed it to recruitment and [Michael Acton Smith](https://twitter.com/acton), the CEO.
 Thankfully it was well received with Michael tweeting about my efforts -  landing me an interview at Mind Candy but also at 2 other start-ups.
-Everything worked out and I landed the gig at Mind Candy - during my time I was given me the opportunity to work on a variety of projects from the core game and safety tools to the mobile-first future of Moshi.
+Everything worked out and I landed the gig at Mind Candy - during my time I was given the opportunity to work on a variety of projects from the core game and safety tools to the mobile-first future of Moshi.

 ![Mind Candy  - 2013](/images/mindcandy.jpg "Mind Candy - 2013")